Silver-throated tanager: Breeding

-In Costa Rica, breeding occurs from April–September, during when the silver-throated tanager has two broods.
+In Costa Rica, breeding occurs from April–September, when the silver-throated tanager has two broods.
 Females start building nests in April and are the only ones to make nests, although males bring food and nesting material for their partners.
 Nests are mainly built in forested areas at heights of 1.8–10.7 m, but may also be made in isolated trees.
 The nests are cup-shaped and built of moss and leaves surrounded with spider webs, mainly hidden among moss-covered branches.

 Eggs are laid in clutches of two on consecutive days.
 They are off-white to dull gray in color, with brown mottling that is concentrated at the larger end, and measure 21.3–15.6 mm on average.
 Females are the only ones that incubate the eggs.
 Both parents feed the young, and nestlings leave the nest after around 15 days, when they are able to look after themselves.
 On average, 54.3% of nests and 44.7% of eggs are successful.